zs0c131y/mini-projects/README.md

 ## Translator using "googletrans"

 A simple but effective translator that uses the "googletrans" py library to translate text into your target languages.
 A list of all target codes are available here: <https://pypi.org/project/googletrans/>

+## Forex Currency Converter

+This simple Python script allows you to convert currencies using the forex_python library.
+You can input the amount, base currency, and destination currency either through the command line or directly initialize the values in the script.

+Command line input: `python currency_converter.py [<amount>] <BASE> to <DESTINATION>`

+#### Direct Initialization:

+    1. Run the script.
+    2. Choose the option for direct initialization.
+    3. Enter the amount, base currency, and destination currency when prompted.

+#### Dependencies

+    1. forex_python
+    2. requests

+#### How to Run

+    1. Clone this repository to your local machine.
+    2. Install dependencies using pip install forex-python.
+    3. Run the script using python currency_converter.py.